Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Introduction

-However, considering the purpose of KGC is to infer unseen links from seen links in KGs, we should separately consider the performance gain from reusing the information of the unseen links obtained in pre-training and inferring unseen links from the seen links in KGs.
-Figure \ref{fig:intro} shows the example of PLM-based KGC.
-As you can see the example, PLM-based KGC methods can estimate unseen links without infering them from seen links in the target KG.
-This characteristic is problematic because we cannot estimate the inference ability of PLM-based KGC methods for truely unseen relationships between entities in KGs.
+However, since the purpose of KGC is to infer unseen links from seen links in KGs, we should separately consider the performance gain from reusing the information of the unseen links obtained in pre-training and inferring unseen links from the seen links in KGs.
+Figure \ref{fig:intro} shows an example of PLM-based KGC.
+As we can see, PLM-based KGC methods can estimate unseen links without inferring them from seen links in the target KG.
+This characteristic is problematic because we cannot estimate the inference ability of PLM-based KGC methods for truly unseen relationships between entities in KGs.

 To address this issue, we propose a method to create synthetic datasets for KGC tasks intended to separately evaluate KGC performance by reusing the knowledge from pre-training corresponding to target unseen links and inferring from seen links in KGs.
-More specifically, we change the textual information of entities and relations while maintaining the graph structure of KGs, thereby creating an environment different from the PLMs’ knowledge corresponding unseen links in KGs.
-PLMs cannot rely on their pre-trained knowledge due to this change and must rely on their pure inference abilities instead, using the graph structure of KGs as a clue.
+More specifically, we change the textual information of entities and relations while maintaining the graph structure of KGs, thereby creating an environment different from the PLMs’ knowledge corresponding to unseen links in KGs.
+Due to this change, PLMs cannot rely on their pre-trained knowledge and must rely on their pure inference abilities.
 Table \ref{tab:configurations} summarizes the configurations provided by our synthetic datasets.
-By comparing the configurations, we can reveal what actually contributes to the KGC performance of PLMs.
+By comparing these configurations, we can reveal what actually contributes to the KGC performance of PLMs.

-We conducted experiments on various pre-trained models under our controlled synthetic dataset constructed from WN18RR~\cite{WN18RR}, FB15k-237~\cite{FB15k-237}, Wikidata5m~\cite{kepler}.
-Experimental results show that PLMs acquire the inference abilities required for KGC in pre-training but more rellies on textual information of entities and relations in KGs.
-Furthremore, we also observed that the KGC performance of PLM-based KGC without pre-trained information is comparable or lower that that of TransE, the traditional KGC.
-This result indicates the importance of both traditional and PLM-based KGC methods.
+We conducted experiments on various pre-trained models under our controlled synthetic dataset constructed from WN18RR~\cite{WN18RR}, FB15k-237~\cite{FB15k-237}, and Wikidata5m~\cite{wang-etal-2021-kepler}.
+The results showed that PLMs acquire the inference abilities required for KGC in pre-training but rely more on textual information of entities and relations in KGs.
+We also observed that the KGC performance of PLM-based KGC without pre-trained information is comparable to or lower than that of TransE, the traditional KGC.
+This finding indicates the importance of both traditional and PLM-based KGC methods.